What State Produces The Most Beef in 2026

 In the US, There Are Three Times More Beef Cows Than Milk Cows (USDA)

-Surprisingly enough, there are only 9.4 million milk cows compared to 28.9 million beef cows in the US.
+Surprisingly enough, there are only 9.5 million milk cows compared to 27.6 million beef cows in the US.
+Beef cows are about 2.9 times more numerous than milk cows in 2026.

 FAQs